 Introducing St John

-Outdoor enthusiasts and ecotravelers: welcome to your island.
 Two-thirds of St John is a protected national park, with gnarled trees and spiky cacti spilling over its edges.
 There are no airports or cruise-ship docks, and the usual Caribbean resorts are few and far between.
-Instead, the island hosts several tent-resorts (aka campgrounds with permanent canvas structures), keeping costs reasonable and the environment intact.
+It's blissfully low-key compared to its neighbor St Thomas.

 Hiking and snorkeling are the big to-dos.
 Trails wind by petroglyphs and sugar-mill ruins, and several drop out onto beaches prime for swimming with turtles and spotted eagle rays.